shicks/ahep/site/modules/2001-fireboat/index.md

 The Twin Towers in New York City were not the only targets of the Islamic terrorists.
 They also claimed victims at the Pentagon in Washington, DC.
 A fourth plane was aimed at either the White House or the Capitol before passengers forced it to crash in an open field in western Pennsylvania.
 9/11 memorials were raised at all three sites: the [9/11 Pentagon Memorial][pentagon] opened on September 11, 2008 and both the [Flight 93 National Memorial][flight93] in Pennsylvania and the [National September 11 Memorial and Museum][nycmemorial] in New York opened in 2011 on the tenth anniversary of the attacks.

-The quote above is from a speech, The World Will Always Remember 9/11, that President Bush delivered at the Pentagon on September 11, 2002, as part of a memorial service that marked the one year anniversary of the attacks.
-He referenced the bravery and self-sacrifice of the first responders, the firefighters who went up into the burning towers and never came down, and the Flight 93 passengers who understood what was happening and prevented the fourth attack.
+The quote above is from a speech, _The World Will Always Remember 9/11_, that President Bush delivered at the Pentagon on September 11, 2002, as part of a memorial service that marked the one year anniversary of the attacks.
+He referenced the bravery and self-sacrifice of the first responders, the firefighters who went up into the burning towers and never came down, and the Flight 93 passengers who gave their lives to prevent the fourth attack.

 You can read the full text of the speech, or hear the full four minute speech delivered by President Bush, [here][speech].